deadhearth01/24SevenRentNow-Site-Demo/WATI_INTEGRATION_GUIDE.md

 ## 📞 WhatsApp Template

-The system uses the `confirmbooking` template in WATI with parameter:
+The system uses the `before_booking` template in WATI with parameter:
-- Parameter 1: Booking ID (e.g., BK789456)
+- Parameter: CustomerName (User's actual name from the booking form)

 ## 🎉 Ready to Deploy!